-Goodwill was tested for impairment in the 4th Quarter of 2021.
-No impairment was recorded in the year 2021.
+Goodwill was tested for impairment in the 4th Quarter of 2022.
+No impairment was recorded in the year 2022.
 The impairment test is based on cash-flow projections of the five year plan.
 Key assumptions used in the projections are:

 - i.
-Revenue growth: based on expected growth in 2022 as a result of development in backlog and expected general market growth in the USA. - ii.
+Revenue growth: based on expected growth in 2023 as a result of development in backlog and expected general market growth in the USA and Egypt. - ii.
 Margin development: based on actual experience and management's longer-term projections.

-The terminal value was calculated using a long-term average market growth rate of 2.5%.
-The estimated cash flows are discounted to their present value using a weighted average cost of capital of 6.0%.
+The terminal value was calculated using a long-term average market growth rate of 2.3%.
+The estimated cash flows are discounted to their present value using a weighted average cost of capital of 6.3% and 18.1% for USA and Egypt respectively.
 An increase or decrease of 100 basis points in the assumed WACC or the terminal growth rate would not have resulted in an impairment.